 Cancer Cell Networks

-Promoting research to increase understanding of the mechanisms in aberrant cell regulatory networks that support cancer initiation and growth
+To promote research that will contribute to an understanding of the mechanisms at work in aberrant cell regulatory networks that support cancer initiation and growth.

-The Cancer Cell Networks Scientific Program seeks additional physicians and scientists to further collaboration focusing on large-scale unbiased interrogation of cancer cell regulatory systems based on established RNAi high-throughput screening (HTS) and opportunities to leverage results from functional genomics efforts.
+The program seeks additional physicians and scientists to further collaboration focusing on large-scale, unbiased interrogation of cancer cell regulatory systems based on established RNAi high-throughput screening and to leverage results from functional genomics efforts.

 Program meetings are attended by all investigators, postdoctoral fellows, students, and scientist-level technical staff.
 In particular, students from the Cancer Biology Ph.D.
 Program participate in the regular program meetings as a component of their weekly W.I.P. or Work In Progress.

 Augustyn, A. et al. ASCL1 is a lineage oncogene providing therapeutic targets for high-grade neuroendocrine lung cancers.
 Proc Natl Acad Sci USA 111, 14788-14793 (2014).